honeybadger1613/etm_displayer/README.md

 # etm_displayer
-IDA Pro 7.0 плагин для отображения результата Coresight ETM трассировки perf'а
+IDA Pro 7.0 plugin for displaying the result of perf Coresight ETM tracing